 What is a horror movie?
-Is it all about ghosts and spirits jumping at you in the dark, is it about loud and eerie noises and music that would make you jump out of your skin.
+Is it all about ghosts and spirits jumping at you in the dark?
+Is it about loud and eerie noises and music that would make you jump out of your skin?
 No that’s just special effect.
-A horror story is about a ghost, spirit, whose life was filled with pathos, who was tormented by evil and now has a story to tell.
+A horror story is about a ghost, a spirit, whose life was filled with pathos, who was tormented by evil and now has a story to tell.

 Guillermo del Toro’s The Devil’s Backbone at the very onset sets the premise of a ghost story when the narrator says, “What is a ghost?
 A tragedy doomed to repeat itself time and time again?
 An instant of pain, perhaps.
 Something dead which still seems to be alive.
 An emotion, suspended in time.
 Like a blurred photograph.
 Like an insect trapped in amber.”

 With the backdrop of the Spanish Civil War, this movie is set in a leftist orphanage, in a rural area where the orphans of the left leaders and martyrs have been put up.
 Young Carlos is brought into the orphanage by his tutor because his leftist republic father is no more and he soon finds out that there is an ominous presence in that place.
 He is assigned the bed that Santi, who has now disappeared, use to sleep in.
 The orphanage also has Doctor Casares (Federico Luppi) and Carmen (Marisa Paredes) who run the place along with Jacinto (Eduardo Noriega) the groundskeeper and the lovely young teacher Conchita (Irene Visedo)